Paul McJones Elements of Programming via Wikipedia Book sources

 Programming, programming languages and environments

-The book Elements of Programming, by Alexander Stepanov and Paul McJones, has been republished by the authors in low-cost paperback and free PDF -- see the web site.
+In 2019, the book Elements of Programming, by Alexander Stepanov and Paul McJones, was republished by the authors in paperback and free PDF -- see the web site.

 Jonathan Shekter, Bob Archer, and I designed and implemented the first version of the Adobe Pixel Bender parallel image-processing language supported in Adobe Flash Player starting with version 10 and in Adobe After Effects starting with CS3.